top of page

 The verb 'delegate' has its origins in Latin, specifically from the word 'delegare.'
 In Latin, 'de' means 'from' or 'down from,' and 'legare' means 'to send' or 'to appoint as an envoy.'
 Therefore, 'delegate' can be etymologically understood as 'to send down from' or 'to entrust a task or responsibility to someone else.'
 This term is commonly used to describe the act of assigning tasks or responsibilities to others, typically subordinates or representatives, while retaining overall authority or oversight.
 The etymology of 'delegate' reflects the idea of transferring authority or sending someone on a specific mission or task, highlighting the process of entrusting individuals with certain duties within a broader context of leadership and management.

-Quiz: Find the meaning of the verb delegate:
+Find the correct meaning of the verb delegate:

 Try Again!